 When lookahead is engaged, the input signal is effectively duplicated.
-The dry signal (the one that is not delayed) is fed to the sidechain of the compressor while the wet/delayed signal (often between 1 ms to 10 ms delay times) is fed to the compressor input.
+The dry signal (the one that is not delayed) is fed to the compressor’s sidechain, while the wet/delayed signal (often between 1 ms to 10 ms delay times) is fed to the compressor input.

-The compressor is triggered by the sidechain information.
+The sidechain information triggers the compressor.
 As the sidechain signal exceeds the threshold, the compressor engages.